Tortoise finish, the special antique finish

 2. Glaze application

-as V.D.B. or Burnt umber can be used on the cream or light brown base coat to
+as V.D.B. or burnt umber can be used on the cream or light brown base coat to

 produce an interesting tortoise finish.

-to dry, then check the color and effect we got.
+Let the sealer dry, then check the color and effect we got.
 We may need to add some more glazes

 to get the right color and effect.
 Apply the glaze with the same color and